Academic Jobs - Home of Higher Ed Logo

 Education Requirements

-Entry-level positions typically require a high school diploma or GED, followed by a postsecondary certificate or diploma in medical billing and coding, which takes 6-12 months and covers anatomy, medical terminology, and coding basics.
-For stronger prospects, pursue an associate's degree in Health Information Technology (HIT) or Medical Billing and Coding (2 years), available at community colleges like Pima Medical Institute or online through Penn Foster.
-Aspiring faculty or advanced roles benefit from a bachelor's degree in Health Information Management (HIM).
-Top programs include those at Rasmussen University and Herzing University, emphasizing practical training for real-world application.
+Entry-level positions typically require a high school diploma or GED, followed by a postsecondary certificate or diploma in medical billing and coding (6-12 months) covering anatomy, medical terminology, and coding basics.
+For stronger prospects, pursue an associate's degree in Health Information Technology or Medical Billing and Coding (2 years) at community colleges like Pima Medical Institute or online through Penn Foster or Rasmussen University.
+Aspiring faculty benefit from a bachelor's in Health Information Management.
+Top programs include those at Herzing University and Rasmussen University.

 Key Certifications

-Certifications validate expertise and boost employability.
-The gold standard is the Certified Professional Coder (CPC) from the American Academy of Professional Coders (AAPC), requiring passing an exam after coursework.
-Other essentials include Certified Professional Biller (CPB) from AAPC for billing focus, or Certified Coding Specialist (CCS) from the American Health Information Management Association (AHIMA), ideal for inpatient coding.
-Globally, similar credentials like Canada's Certified Health Information Management (CHIM) apply.
-Visit AAPC or AHIMA for details.
+The gold standard is the Certified Professional Coder (CPC) from the American Academy of Professional Coders (AAPC).
+Other essentials include Certified Professional Biller (CPB) from AAPC or Certified Coding Specialist (CCS) from the American Health Information Management Association (AHIMA).
+Globally, credentials like Canada's Certified Health Information Management (CHIM) apply.
+Visit AHIMA for details.

 Essential Skills and Experience